StackStorm/st2/docs/source/actions.rst

 * ``entry_point`` - Location of the action launch script relative to the /opt/stackstorm/packs/${pack_name}/actions/.
 * ``parameters`` - A dictionary of parameters and optional metadata describing type and default.
 The metadata is structured data following the [jsonschema][1] specification draft 4.
 If metadata is provided, input args are validated on action execution.
 Otherwise, validation is skipped.

-Bellow you can find a sample metadata for a Python action which sends an SMS via the Twilio web service.
+below you can find a sample metadata for a Python action which sends an SMS via the Twilio web service.

 .. code-block:: yaml